Risk Reduction and Prevention

 • Detailed direct ophthalmoscopy is no longer acceptable as a population screening tool, but may be used for opportunistic eye examination.

-• In order to proceed, examine the visual acuity on a Snellen Chart with the patient wearing distance spectacles if appropriate.
+• In order to proceed, examine the visual acuity on a Snellen Chart for fundus or a logMAR chart for OCT with the patient wearing distance spectacles if appropriate.

 • If the visual acuity is reduced, check to see if the vision corrects with a pinhole.